 Environmental Education in Delaware

-DAEE wants Environmental Education to feature prominently in the learning of all Delawareans!
+DAEE wants Environmental Education in Delaware to feature prominently in the lives of community members of all ages!

 Currently Delaware does not include a requirement for environmental education in k-12 curriculum.
 If students do get formal environmental education it is through those teachers, schools, or school districts that decide to make a commitment to invest in environmental education.
 Partnerships with non-profits or natural resource agencies, guest speakers, and school clubs and projects can also be entry points for environmental education.
 Student can get environmental education through leaders in clubs, churches, and community groups.
 Community and family can often be the primary source of environmental education.